isaac-fs/DeWAFF/README.md

 - Irrelevant detail simplification
 - Border emphasis of Regions Of Interest
 - Enhanced separation of ROIs from the background

+## Documentation
+The documentation for this project is hosted at https://isaac-fs.github.io/DeWAFF/

 ## Installation